yasirfaizahmed/Dynamic_Data_Structure_library/1_Requirements/Readme.md

     • Binary Search Trees
 All of these are written in diffrent source files, so it will be easier to handle debugging later.

-Each of these can do
+Each of these can do all the below functions totally dynamically!

         • Initilize
         • append an element